Learn more about what makes St. Louis a great city!

 We have two regularly-scheduled tours on Saturday at 10 am from April 1 to October 31.
 Check out the details below for the Downtown East and Downtown West tours.
 We also offer special tours of Grand Center and Washington Avenue and we can create a special tour specifically for your group.
 Check out the Special Tours page for more details.

 Special tours are available for groups of five or more.
 All tours are $10 per person.
 Children under 12 are free.
-Tours run between 2 and 2 1/2 hour long and cover about two miles at a moderate pace.
+Tours run between 2 and 2 1/2 hour long and cover about two miles at a leisurely pace.

 The 2019 tour season starts April 1, but we can do special tours for groups outside the regular Summer season.
 If you are interested in setting one up, check out our Special Tours Page.
 And, e-certificate for Landmarks Downtown St. Louis Walking tours make great gifts year-round.
 They are perfect for history, and architecture buffs, folks that love St. Louis, or the ones that just like to go for a nice walk on a Saturday morning.